scirpt

 Rear-wheel drive systems built after 2012 actually come equipped with fairly advanced traction control systems, according to cars.com.
 These systems improve acceleration in snow and ice, as well as preventing fish-tailing by applying brakes to the wheels in a slipping situation.
 Because of this, you can still use your newer RWD or FWD vehicle in snowy conditions.

 But that does mean that you’ll need winter tires to improve your traction, if you live in a location that gets a lot of snow.
-Because so many modern vehicles use a RWD system, we recommend putting your vehicle's exact make and mode into Tire Agent’s tire matching tool.
+Proper weight distribution in your vehicle can also help improve handling and stability in winter conditions.
+Because so many modern vehicles use a RWD system, we recommend putting your vehicle’s exact make and mode into Tire Agent’s tire matching tool.
 Simply navigate to the shop tab at the top of the screen and enter your vehicle information.
 Then, narrow your search to winter and snow tires.
 You’ll find tires that will maintain grip and prevent slippage in tough snowy situations.

 SHOP SNOW TIRES NOW